 As per University Bylaws, the Undergraduate Program Committee advises the Provost on proposals from colleges, schools, and portal campuses for new undergraduate majors and degree programs, as well as for cross-school minors.
 The Committee reviews all such program proposals to ensure that the University’s colleges, schools, and portal campuses with undergraduate components maintain comparable standards of work for the degrees; that units proposing new programs have consulted appropriate colleges, schools, and/or portal campuses; and that there is minimal curricular overlap between or among the units.
 At the request of the President and Chancellor and/or the Provost, or at its own discretion, the Committee may also formulate recommendations on other matters that relate to undergraduate education in the University.

 The Undergraduate Academic Affairs Committee focuses on undergraduate student academic life.
-Chaired by the Senior Vice Provost for Academic Affairs, this committee comprises distinguished members of our faculty and student body from across the University.
+Chaired by the Vice Provost for Undergraduate Academic Affairs and for the Humanities, this committee comprises distinguished members of our faculty and student body from across the University.
 The committee advises the University administration on any and all matters of academic importance to our undergraduate students.

-The Committee on Public Art was convened to consider spaces around the University where public art may be displayed; compose a policy concerning public art at NYU; make recommendations regarding the Mercer construction project and the decentralized nature of art and public spaces at NYU; evaluate the benefit of NYU's commissioning public art; and draft a brief statement stating why public art is an important cause and is beneficial to a person’s learning environment and general sense of wellbeing.
-The Committee will be chaired by Edward Sullivan, Professor of Art History at the Institute of Fine Arts and Provostial Fellow for the Arts.
+The Art in Public Places initiative was established to consider spaces around the University where public art may be displayed; compose a policy concerning public art at NYU; make recommendations regarding the Mercer construction project and the decentralized nature of art and public spaces at NYU; evaluate the benefit of NYU's commissioning public art; and draft a brief statement stating why public art is an important cause and is beneficial to a person’s learning environment and general sense of wellbeing.
+This group is chaired by Edward Sullivan, Professor of Art History at the Institute of Fine Arts and Provostial Fellow for the Arts.

 The Disabilities, Inclusion and Accessibility Working Group, chaired by Faye Ginsburg, Professor of Anthropology (Faculty of Arts and Sciences) and Mara Mills, Associate Professor of Media, Culture and Communication (Steinhardt School of Culture, Education and Human Development) is tasked with the following, along with any additional initiatives they would like to undertake in the Fall, in conjunction with the Disability Council and Disability Student Union: